thomasbyttebier/thomasbyttebier/_posts/2015-10-21-password-interface-hell.md

 permalink: /blog/:title
 title: Password interface hell
 date: 2015-10-21
-excerpt: As designers we should try and eliminate as much UI as possible.
-Because it always boils down to this: people don't want to use interfaces, they want to get stuff done.
+excerpt: "As designers we should try and eliminate as much UI as possible.
+Because it always boils down to this: people don't want to use interfaces, they want to get stuff done."
 ---
 I'm using a password manager.
 I dislike password managers.
 They solve a problem that shouldn't exist in the first place.
 They solve a problem software creates.
 I shouldn't have to care about passwords.

 Nonetheless, we all have an insane amount of passwords to remember and fill out.
 In the end most people just use the same password for every service, or write them down in a file on their computer.
-Unsecure but totally understandable, they're just trying to clean up the mess we leave behind.
+Insecure but totally understandable, they're just trying to clean up the mess we leave behind.

 I was excited when Apple first introduced Touch ID.
 I thought fingerprint recognition was going to appear everywhere and finally kill login screens and passwords.
 It hasn't happened, yet.